DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Conclusion

 \section{Conclusion}

-We have proposed a learning approach for solving relaxations to combinatorial optimization problems by backpropagating through and learning parameters for the non-learned baseline~\cite{abbas2021fastdog}.
-We demonstrated its potential in obtaining close to optimal solutions faster than with traditional methods.
+We have proposed an self-supervised learning approach for solving relaxations to combinatorial optimization problems by backpropagating through and learning parameters for the dual LP solver~\cite{abbas2021fastdog}.
+We demonstrated its potential in obtaining close to optimal solutions much faster than with traditional methods.
+Although our solvers require training as compared to conventional solvers, this overhead is negligible as compared to the human effort required for developing efficient specialized solvers (which are also often outperformed by our approach).

-Our work raises interesting follow-up questions: (i)~Contrary to many approaches for backpropagation which replace non-smooth operations with smoothed variants (e.g.~\cite{mensch2018differentiable_dp}) we directly compute (sub-) gradients for the non-smooth solver updates.
-Can smoothing of the solver help obtain a better backpropagated supervision? (ii)~We argue that predicting good update steps for our solver is in itself an interesting and challenging problem for GNNs.
-We hope that our work can become a testbed for GNN architectures. (iii)~There are a few desiderata for future learned solvers, including training universal models that generalize across different problem classes.
-Possibly more powerful GNNs and more involved training regimes are needed for this.